National status and trends

 DOC monitors seed production by forest tree species at over 70 locations across New Zealand.
 Falling seed is collected in traps and used to estimate annual seed production by each species.

 The majority of seedfall monitoring occurs in southern beech forest.
 The results are used to predict the likelihood of large seed crops (mast) which trigger rodent and stoat plagues.

 Predator plagues pose a serious threat to our endangered birds such as mōhua, kākā, kea, whio and kiwi along with other at risk species like bats and land snails.
-Early detection of mast seeding enables DOC to plan and implement effective predator control programmes, such as the 2014 Battle for our Birds.
+Early detection of mast seeding enables DOC to plan and implement effective predator control programmes.

 Introduced species distribution maps

 The diversity and extent of New Zealand's natural heritage has significantly decreased over the past 700–800 years.
 It's continuing to be degraded by introduced animals and plants, human activities, and the impacts of climate change.

 National distribution maps highlight areas of invasion, and help in prioritising management and reporting on the status and trends of national indicators and measures.

 DOC maintains distribution maps of key introduced species through the systematic collection of management and monitoring information on their distribution and abundance.

 The first set of maps was produced in 2007, using known datasets and contemporary DOC institutional knowledge.
 These maps represent baseline data for future planned iterations.